arshsinghphd/RANSAC-analysis/Project_Proposal_Spr5008_ArshSingh.md

 At the graduate level, Computer Vision is fundamentally concerned with recovering structure, geometry, and correspondence from images — tasks almost always complicated by noise, occlusion, and erroneous measurements.
 RANSAC sits at the heart of this challenge.
 RANSAC appears in virtually every classical geometric vision pipeline, from homography estimation to 3-D reconstruction.

 It is not merely a practical tool but a conceptual framework for robust estimation: the idea that a reliable solution can be recovered even when a large fraction of the data is corrupted.
-Studying RANSAC also builds intuition about probabilistic reasoning, specifically how to trade determinism for confidence guarantees, a mode of thinking that recurs throughout computer vision research.
-It also provides an essential baseline: many modern estimation methods are benchmarked against RANSAC-based pipelines.
+Studying RANSAC also builds intuition about probabilistic reasoning, specifically how to trade determinism for confidence intervals - a mode of thinking that is essential for computer vision research.
+It also provides an essential baseline since many modern estimation methods are benchmarked against RANSAC-based pipelines.

 ## Long View